Home Reviews 10 Best Open-source Speech Recognition Tools for Linux

 2. CMUSphinx

-CMUS Sphinx comes with a group of featured-enriched systems with several pre-built packages related to speech recognition.
-It is an open source program, developed at Carnegie Mellon University.
-You will get this speaker-independent recognition tool in several languages, including French, English, German, Dutch, and more.
+CMUSphinx comes with a group of featured-enriched systems with several pre-built packages related to speech recognition.
+It is an open-source program developed at Carnegie Mellon University.
+You will get this speaker-independent recognition tool in several languages, including French, English, German, and Dutch.

 • It is an easy-to-use and fast speech recognition system with a user-friendly interface.